ietf-wg-rpp/rpp-requirements/src/draft-ietf-rpp-requirements.md

 **D2.7** The transfer of a domain object MUST also result in the transfer of any subordinate host objects (ns.foo.example when foo.example is transferred).

-**D2.8** The RPP domain transfer operation MUST allow for an implicit renewal.
+**D2.8** RPP domain transfer operation MUST allow for an implicit renewal.
 If a transfer results in an extension of the registration period, the response to the successful transfer MUST include the new expiration date of the domain object.

-**D2.9** The RPP domain transfer operation SHOULD support optional update of DNSSEC and delegation information directly with the transfer request.
+**D2.9** RPP domain transfer operation SHOULD support optional update of DNSSEC and delegation information directly with the transfer request.
 This feature, as not standard EPP feature, SHALL be optional to be supported by server policy.

 ### Data Representation

 **D3.1** The JSON representation MUST include the canonical domain name and any U‑label/A‑label when IDN is used by the server.

-**D3.2** The RPP domain object representation MUST include link relations to related objects, for example: self, hosts and contacts.
+**D3.2** RPP domain object representation MUST include link relations to related objects, for example: self, hosts and contacts.

 **D3.3** The representation MUST adapt to the registry model.
 In thin mode, only identifiers (e.g., contact IDs) MUST be returned; in thick mode, full contact data MUST be returned.